eSSENTIAL ADVOCACY 2025!!!

 Energy security for all

-Too many people experience energy insecurity, including exorbitant utility debt and power shutoffs.
-We provide legal support for community-led policy change challenging inequitable energy burdens.
+Sugar Law provides legal support for community-led policy change challenging inequitable energy burdens.
+Too many people experience energy insecurity, including exorbitant utility debt and unanticipated power shutoffs.

 Democracy emergencies

-Through civic engagement, grass roots advocacy, and litigation, we seek changes to undemocratic and discriminatory laws that disproportionately disenfranchise communities of color and economically poor areas, under the guise of seeking fiscal stability.
+Through civic engagement, grass roots advocacy, and litigation, we fight undemocratic and discriminatory practices that disenfranchise communities of color and that deny persons their right to fair and decent work, to education, and to economic and social opportunities.

 environmental justice